asingh100/methods_project/data_exploration.md

     ##       <dbl>         <dbl> <dbl>     <dbl>   <dbl> <dbl>  <dbl> <dbl> <dbl>
     ## 1     0.211         0.150 0.521      3.47  0.0251     3  -30.9  71.7  80.5
     ## # ... with 3 more variables: deviance <dbl>, df.residual <int>, nobs <int>

+In comparing all three models, model\_2 has the highest adj. r\_sq value and the least AIC and BIC.

 ## everything below can be deleted